 Grover Hermann’s cash outlays didn’t stop there.
 When he brought the car home, Mrs. Hermann supposedly didn’t like the original gray color of the car, so he sunk an additional $3,200 in late 1970 stripping and repainting the car in the metallic blue color you see here.

-While I love my Lincolns as much as anyone, in my opinion there were better was to spend $23,000 on a luxury car in 1970.
+While I love my Lincolns as much as anyone, in my opinion there were better ways to spend $23,000 on a luxury car in 1970.
 This amount of money would have gotten you into a short wheelbase Mercedes Benz 600 “Grosser,” whose short wheelbase was still an incredible 126 inches, and was by all measures a far superior car to the Lincoln.
 In any case, I’m glad Mr. Hermann went the route he did, or else we wouldn’t have this one-of-a-kind Mark III.

 So let’s take a closer look at this car and see what Grover Hermann got for his money (aside from bragging rights).
 For starters, the Mark’s wheelbase was stretched 7.3 inches, from the adequate 117.2 inches of the standard Mark III to a generous 124.5 inches, all of which went into the back seat.
-While the scale of this car conceals the added wheelbase fairly well, you can see the massive amounts of back seat leg room this stretch afforded in the interior shot above.
+While the scale of this car conceals the added wheelbase fairly well, you can see the massive amounts of back seat legroom this stretch afforded in the interior shot above.

 This frame extension would have necessitated a longer driveshaft and a custom vinyl roof, but the stretch was probably the easy part of this job.
 The four-door conversion had to be where most of the money and effort went.
 While the invoice offers no specifics on how this was accomplished, from the photos I can reasonably guess how this was done.

-For starters, even though the Mark III was only available as a two door, its platform-mate Thunderbird was available in both a two-door and four-door configuration.
+For starters, even though the Mark III was only available as a two-door, its platform-mate Thunderbird was available in both a two-door and four-door configuration.
 Better yet, the four-door was a suicide door, with rear-hinged back doors.
 So by borrowing liberally from the four-door T-Bird, much of your rear door hardware (hinges, window lifts, latches, wiring, etc.) would have been taken care of.
-The center pillar came from a Thunderbird, as you can clearly see in the “zig-zag” shape the center latches in the pictures above.
+The center pillar came from a Thunderbird, as you can clearly see in the “zig-zag” shape of the center latches in the pictures above.
 Even the shut lines of the rear doors are the same as that of the 4-door Bird.

-Indeed, the front doors and door glass appears to be straight from a T-Bird, just with a shortened Mark III door skin on the outside.
-The rear doors are stretched versions of the T-Bird rear doors, with a cut down Mark III rear fender as the door skin.
+Indeed, the front doors and door glass appear to be straight from a T-Bird, just with a shortened Mark III door skin on the outside.
+The rear doors are stretched versions of the T-Bird rear doors, with a cut-down Mark III rear fender as the door skin.
 The rear door glass is definitely not from the T-Bird – it is probably custom cut from a donor front door pane.Overall, the car appears to be far better balanced than the four-door Thunderbird, with the front and rear doors being about the same length (the rear doors of the 4-door Thunderbird always seem to be too stubby).
 If Lincoln had actually produced this, they likely would have sold like crazy, as the Mark III was already very popular, and by 1970 the Continental has lost its signature suicide doors.

 Of course, we don’t have to speculate: The last chapter of this story has already been written, and we know how it turns out.
 From 1980 to 1983, Lincoln did produce one last four-door Mark, in this case the Mark VI.
-While it was literally just a four-door Continental with opera windows, fender vents and concealed headlights, it did still manage to slightly outsell the coupe Mark VI.
+While it was literally just a four-door Continental with opera windows, fender vents, and concealed headlights, it did still manage to slightly outsell the coupe Mark VI.

 Grover Hermann’s 4-door Mark III was featured at least twice in Collectible Automobile magazine: In the April 1992 issue (where some of the photos in this post came from), and again in December 2007.
 The car was acquired in 1977 by Colorado car collector Frank Masi after Hermann traded it in on (what else?) a new Lincoln.
 Frank Masi is now deceased, and the current whereabouts and condition of the 4-door Mark III are unknown.